KevinBelien/ngx-emoji-picker-docs/docs/components/emoji-picker.md

 </Tabs>

 ## Localization
-The emoji picker supports setting a custom locale, enabling support for different languages.
-The picker adjusts seamlessly to the selected locale, updating the interface language and ensuring that emojis are filtered in both English and the selected language.
+ The emoji picker provides localization support for both **display text** and **filtering emojis**.
+It comes with built-in localization files, which you can easily use to switch between languages.
+Additionally, you have the flexibility to provide your own custom localization files or selectively overwrite emojis from the built-in files to better suit your application's needs.
 For more information on configuring localization and adding your own locale files, see [Localization section](/docs/localization).

-<br/><br/>*Note: The translation files for emoji keywords are dynamically imported when searching.
-It's not possible to provide you're own translation files for keywords.*
+*NOTE: By default, emojis are always filtered using both **English** and the **selected language**.
+If you prefer not to provide English keywords alongside the localized ones, you will need to unload the English locale.
+This ensures that only the keywords in the selected language are used for filtering.*

 <ShowcaseCard  src="https://chitchat-showcase.netlify.app/emoji-picker-localization" width="100%" height="423px"></ShowcaseCard>
 <Tabs>